theodi/hoppler/README.md

     00 2 * * 7 cd /path/to/this/dir && rake rake drupal:cleanup

 **Note** You must have [Drush](http://drush.ws/) installed for this to work.
 If you haven't, you really should.

+(It also goes without saying that you'll need Ruby and Bundler installed too)

 ## Contributing